EWJames/CI_Prototype/README.md

 CI_Prototype
 ============

-Project used for testing CI in an environment
+Project used for testing CI in an environment.

+Interesting work going on here; for sure.